SamWindell/Signet/docs/usage.md

 This is the same as --sample-sets, but just takes a single filename for all of the files (rather than allowing multiple sets to be identified using a regex pattern

+`--expected-note TEXT`
+Only correct the audio if the detected target pitch matches the one given (or any octave of that note).
+To do this, specify a regex pattern that has a single capture group.
+This will be compared against each filename (excluding folder or file extension).
+The bit that you capture should be the MIDI note number of the audio file.
+You can also optionally specify an additional argument: the octave number for MIDI note zero (the default is that MIDI note 0 is C-1).

+Example: fix-pitch-drift --expected-note ".\*-note-(\d+)-.\*" 0
+This would find the digits after the text '-note-' in the filename and interpret them as the expected pitch of the track using 0 as the octave number for MIDI note 0.

 ## :sound: fade
 ### Description: